 Besides preventing tooth decay, flossing can help combat gingivitis and gum disease.
 Gingivitis is the initial phase of gum disease and it manifests through symptoms like redness, swelling, and irritation of the gums, bad breath, and bleeding of the gums when you brush your teeth.

 Regular flossing may also reduce gum disease and bad breath by removing plaque that forms along the gum line.
 It’s best to floss before brushing your teeth.
 Take 12 to 18 inches (30 to 45cm) of floss or dental tape and grasp it so you have a couple of inches of floss taut between your hands.

 Does Flossing Remove Bacteria?

 Flossing does 40% of the work in removing sticky bacteria, or plaque, from your teeth.
 Every tooth has five surfaces and when we don’t floss, we are immediately missing two of these surfaces.
 Plaque build-up can lead to swollen gums, tooth decay, and cavities, or gum disease.

 Scientists have found that stiffened blood vessels are linked to a risk of greater memory problems.
-Experts suggest brushing, flossing and regular trips to the dentist keep your smile bright and your memory sharp.
+Experts suggest brushing, flossing and regular trips to the dentist to keep your smile bright and your memory sharp.

 The ADA recommends brushing twice a day and cleaning between teeth with floss (or another interdental cleaner) once a day.
-Some people prefer to floss in the evening before bedtime so that the mouth is clean while sleeping.
+Some people prefer to floss in the evening before bedtime so that their mouth is clean while sleeping.
 Others prefer to floss after their midday meal.